vce-cse-dept/events/README.md

-# Events Organized at Vardhaman College of Engineering
+# Vardhaman College of Engineering

 > This repository hosts all events website repos as submodules and uses GitHub pages to deploy them on [events.vardhaman.org](https://events.vardhaman.org/).